roosterMAP/notes/blackhole.md

 L = \frac{1}{2} g_{ij}\dot{x}^i\dot{x}^j + \epsilon A_i\dot{x}^i
 $$

 where the dot over a symbol denotes ordinary differentiation wrt an affine parameter $\lambda$.
-In order to obtain the equations of motion for our test particle, we can relate to propter time by using $\tau = \mu \lambda$.
+In order to obtain the equations of motion for our test particle, we can relate to proper time by using $\tau = \mu \lambda$.

-Remember our line element for a timelike observer:
+Remember our line element for a time-like observer:

 $$
 ds^2 = g_{ij} dx^i dx^j \quad\text{and}\quad ds^2 = -d\tau^2